Open-TEE/opentee-android/README.md

 ### Generate the Javadoc
+Before going any further, make sure that you have the following environment variabls set in your current shell:
+- $PDFDOCLET_UNZIPPED_DIR : this stores the root of the directory where you put the unzipped pdfdoclet.
+- $OUTPUT_FILE_WITH_FULL_PATH : this var specify where to store the target Java API document along with its name.
+- $PROJECT_HOME_DIR: this contains the root of your cloned opentee-android directory path.

 Generate the java doc using the following command:
 ```shell
 	$ javadoc -doclet com.tarsec.javadoc.pdfdoclet.PDFDoclet -docletpath $PDFDOCLET_UNZIPPED_DIR/pdfdoclet-1.0.3-all.jar -pdf $OUTPUT_FILE_WITH_FULL_PATH $PROJECT_HOME_DIR/opentee-android/otclient/src/main/java/fi/aalto/ssg/opentee/*.* $PROJECT_HOME_DIR/opentee-android/otclient/src/main/java/fi/aalto/ssg/opentee/exception/*.*
 ```

+## Change Log
+Old version (before 2016.01.01) is partially integrated in the **bundletest** and **opentee** modules.

 ## FAQ